rodrigomd94/install-tx3-nextjs/README.md

 # TX3 Installer CLI

 A CLI tool that creates new Next.js projects with TX3 capabilities or adds TX3 to existing Next.js projects.
-Features shadcn/ui integration, optional trix installation, devnet setup for local testing, complete TX3 setup, and a working demo page out of the box.
+Features shadcn/ui integration, optional trix installation, devnet setup for local testing, and automated TX3 setup via the next-tx3 plugin.

 ## Installation